XXXIX Panzer Corps

 The XXXIX Panzer Corps (XXXIX.
-Panzerkorps, also previously designated the XXXIX.Armeekorps (mot)) was a German panzer corps which saw action on the Western and Eastern Fronts during World War II.
+Panzerkorps, also previously designated the XXXIX.
+Armeekorps (mot)) was a German panzer corps which saw action on the Western and Eastern Fronts during World War II.

 Operational history

-The Corps whose home station was formed (as the XXXIX Army Corps) in 1940 for the German invasion of France, in which it was part of Group Guderian, the 2nd and 1st Armies.
+The Corps whose home station was formed (as the XXXIX Army Corps) on 13 May 1940 shortly after the German Invasion of France and was originally assigned to the 18th Army under von Kuchler.
+After the British evacuation from Dunkirk, it was assigned to Group Guderian, the 2nd and 1st Armies.
 In June 1941 the Corps was assigned to Army Group Centre for Operation Barbarossa, Nazi Germany's invasion of the Soviet Union.
 It initially attacked towards Vilnius and then took part in the first Battle of Minsk.
 By August, it was assigned to Army Group North for the attack on Leningrad.

 In 9 July 1942 the Corps was reorganised as the XXXIX Panzer Corps.
 It was shifted to the Rzhev salient, under the 9th Army of Army Group Centre, where it was involved in Battle of Rzhev in the summer of 1942.
 Army Group Centre evacuated the Rzhev salient early in 1943.
 During the autumn, the Corps took part in the defence against Operation Suvorov, withdrawing to positions east of Mogilev.

 During June 1944 the XXXIX Panzer Corps took part in the defence against the Soviet summer offensive, Operation Bagration; covering the strategically important highway through Mogilev, it was one of the strongest corps in the Army Group at the time, with four high-quality divisions.
 Soviet breakthroughs to the north and south saw the Corps threatened with encirclement within a matter of days, while the 12th Infantry Division was encircled in Mogilev and destroyed.
 The corps commander, General Robert Martinek was killed on 28 June and his replacement Otto Schünemann, was killed the following day.
 The Corps disintegrated at the Berezina River crossings as its columns attempted to cross the river under heavy air attack; nearly all its units were destroyed by the 2nd Belorussian Front in the subsequent encirclement east of Minsk.
 The commanders of the 110th, 12th, 31st and Feldherrnhalle Divisions, Kurowski, Bamler, Ochsner, and Steinkeller respectively, were all captured.